jeroen-stam/Python-ML/README.md

+# Energy Demand Forecast NL

+Forecasting electricity demand in the Netherlands using Python, SQL and ML

 # Titanic Survival Prediction

 A kaggle project to get to know the workings of machine learning with the use of python and google colab